James-TR/umad/WRITING_DISTILLERS.md

       from newtype import NewtypeDistiller

-5. Add your new Distiller class to `localconfig.py`, eg.:

-      # ... in distillers = []
-      NewtypeDistiller ,

-6. Optionally style the class up for display, this is highily recommended.
+5. Optionally style the class up for display, this is highly recommended.
    Select a colour and add the necessary code.

       # web_frontend/static/style/umad.css